-Tail biting can affect a single pig or an entire pen of pigs, and it can either be very sporadic in nature or a chronic problem.
-Tail biting is one of the top behavioral problems in grow-finish pigs that can lead to economic losses due to reductions in gain, secondary infections, death, or carcass condemnations.
+Vice behavior in swine production facilities is a welfare concern and an economic problem for producers.
+Tail biting is one of the top vice behavioral problems in grow-finish pigs leading to producer losses due to reductions in gain, secondary infections, death, or carcass condemnations.
+Tail biting can sporadically affect a single pig, an entire pen of pigs, or can be a pervasive problem facing entire flows of pigs.
 Numerous factors such as environment, animal husbandry, and nutrition can play a role in triggering this negative behavior.

-Pigs are naturally very curious animals that utilize their mouths as a means to explore and learn more about their environment.
-Anyone who has walked through a pen of pigs knows that some individual pigs or genetic lines of pigs are more curious and willing to come up and bite the top of your boot.
-This natural curiosity may be a trigger for tail biting.
-Studies have shown that pigs are attracted the taste and sight of blood, and if a pig draws blood from accidentally biting a pen mate's tail it could elicit the negative behavior in that individual pig or even spread to the entire group of pigs.
+Anyone who has walked through a pen of pigs has observed individual pigs or even certain genetic lines exhibiting more aggressive behaviors than others.
+Studies have shown that pigs are naturally attracted to the taste and sight of blood.
 However, natural behavior is only a piece of the puzzle and as previously stated, numerous other factors can increase the prevalence of tail biting such as:

-- Tail docking - Nutrition (out of feed events, salt deficiency, etc.) - Increased stocking density and overcrowding - Temperature extremes - Poor ventilation (poor air quality, drafts, humidity) - Light (too dim/too bright, less than 6 hours of darkness per day) - Health challenges that herds with variable tail lengths had a greater incidence of tail biting.
-Ideally, tails should have 2/3 of the tail docked at processing leaving 1/3 of the tail intact.
-However, it is more important to consistently dock tails to the same length rather than get exactly 2/3 docked.
+- Tail docking (too long and inconsistent) - Barn Management - Nutrition (out of feed events, salt deficiency, etc.) - Increased stocking density and overcrowding - Temperature extremes - Poor ventilation (poor air quality, drafts, humidity) - Light (too dim/too bright, less than 6 hours of darkness per day) - Health challenges